mui/material-ui/docs/data/material/experimental-api/css-variables/usage.md

 ## Getting started

-`Experimental_CssVarsProvider` is a new experimental provider that attaches all generated CSS variables to the theme and puts them in React's context.
-Children elements under this provider will also be able to read the CSS variables from the `theme.vars`.
+`Experimental_CssVarsProvider` is a new experimental provider that attaches all generated CSS variables to the theme and puts them in React context.

 ```js
 import { Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';